Eurasian Watermilfoil

 Source: USGS, 2018 (via Wikimedia Commons)

 There are many types of watermilfoils.
-The concern is with Eurasian Watermilfoil, which has these features:
+The concern is with the invasive variety – Eurasian Watermilfoil – which has these features:

-2. When Eurasian Watermilfoil is pulled from the water, the leaflets hang limply.
-When Northern Watermilfoil is out of the water, the leaflets are rigid.
+2. When Eurasian watermilfoil is pulled from the water, the leaflets hang limply.
+When Northern watermilfoil (the native version) is out of the water, the leaflets are rigid.

-3. Eurasian Watermilfoil has a pale or pinkish stem.
-Other species have a pale, whitish-green stem.
+3. Eurasian watermilfoil has pale or pinkish stems.
+Other species have pale, whitish-green stems.

 Further resources for Identifying invasive and native watermilfoils: